“You’ll have to drag me back to India kicking and screaming.”

 What about you?
 Have you ever met any travel resistance from your kids?
 Did everything work out OK?

-We’ve been travelling for 3.5 years with our children now.
+We’ve been travelling for over 5 years with our children now, we are nomadic, digital nomads if you like.
+We love our lifestyle.
 Sign up to follow our journey at the top of the side bar.

 If you need our full India content archive, it’s here.